hmalcha/VisualLie/README.md

 https://hmalcha.github.io/VisualLie/

-For a local version of VisualLie download the **index.html** file from the docs/ folder and open with your favorite web browser.
+For a local version of VisualLie download the **index.html** file from the docs/ directory and open with your favorite web browser.

 ## Getting Started
 If you want to modify VisualLie or build the **index.html** file yourself,